catlopezruiz/Balloony/README.md

 How To Play
 Objective

-Eliminate all other players using bath bombs and survive until the end of the match.
+Eliminate all other players using water balloons and survive until the end of the match.

 Gameplay
 Move around the arena
-Place bath bombs
+Place water balloons
 Avoid explosions
 Break destructible blocks
 Collect power-ups